Collins Industries

 Collins Industries is an American bus manufacturer headquartered in South Hutchinson, Kansas.
-Best known for production of yellow school buses, the company produces buses for multiple applications; all bodies designed by the company have been produced for cutaway van chassis.
+Best known for production of yellow school buses, the company produces buses for multiple applications; all bodies designed by the company have been cutaway van chassis-based short buses.

 Collins was founded in 1967 by Don Collins Sr. as E-CON-O Conversion; originally a part of Collins Industries, the company exists today as a wholly owned subsidiary of manufacturing company Forest River (A Berkshire Hathaway company).
 All production is sourced from the company's 94,000 square-foot facility in South Hutchinson, Kansas.

 History

 1970s

 In 1967, Don Collins founded E-CON-O Conversion in Kansas City, Missouri, becoming one of the first to develop a school bus derived from a van.
 Utilizing a Ford Falcon van (Econoline passenger van), Collins shifted away from designs based upon utility vehicles such as the Chevrolet Suburban and International Harvester Travelall.

 In 1971, Collins renamed E-CON-O to Collins Industries, coinciding with the expansion of its product range into ambulances.
 In 1972, the company was relocated to Hutchinson, Kansas (its present-day location).

 In 1978, Collins acquired fire apparatus manufacturer American Fire Apparatus.